Ando52/AuctionHouse/README.md

 <img src="auctionCaptures/Category.png" width="70%"/>
 - Although this page is functioning fine, I do belive from a GUI aspect could use some work.
-- One thing that could have beend one was to create a set list of static categories.
+- One thing that could have been done was to create a set list of static categories.
 Where the user could choose from when creating a listing.

 ## Credit
 This project was created following content from the Havard cs50 Web Dev course.
 Here is a [link](https://www.youtube.com/watch?v=zFZrkCIc2Oc&t=0s) to be the first lecture where you can find more information of about the course.